 Static Testing involves in reviewing the documents to identify the defects in the early stages of SDLC.
 In static testing, we do code reviews, walkthroughs, peer reviews, and static analysis of a source code by using tools like StyleCop, ESLint, etc.,

 16. What is Dynamic Testing?

 Dynamic testing involves in execution of code.
 It validates the output with the expected outcome.

 17. What is White Box Testing?

 White Box Testing is also called as Glass Box, Clear Box, and Structural Testing.
 It is based on applications internal code structure.
-In white-box testing an internal perspective of the system, as well as programming skills, are used to design test cases.
-This testing usually done at the unit level.
+In white-box testing, an internal perspective of the system, as well as programming skills, are used to design test cases.
+This testing usually was done at the unit level.
 Click here for more details.